Gord Johns: Mental health

 During the COVID-19 pandemic, Johns called for greater mental health and addiction services, highlighting challenges faced by individuals in indigenous and remote communities.
 Johns also participated in a 2020 men's mental health awareness campaign.

 In September 2022, Johns tabled private member's motion M-67 which recognized that Canada is experiencing a mental health and substance use crisis and called on the government to expand funding for mental health services and mental illness prevention.
 However, the motion never went beyond tabling.
+Johns tabled a similar motion in 2026 as Motion M-31 in the 45th Parliament, calling for a target of 12 per cent of overall health spending to be dedicated towards mental health.

+Johns co-hosts an annual "Fathers' Day on the Hill" event, alongside Liberal MPs Matt Jeneroux and, during his tenure, former Liberal MP Majid Jowhari.
+The event seeks to raise awareness for men's mental health.

 Johns has also advocated for improved mental health treatment for frontline service workers, Black public servants, and other vulnerable groups.

 Health care & disability

 In February 2021, Johns tabled a motion (M-73) urging the government to work with provinces and territories to establish a national strategy for the reintegration of workers who became mentally or physically impaired while employed and were at risk of losing their job.

 In February 2022, Johns advocated for greater support for healthcare workers following the pandemic.
 In 2023, Johns tabled Bill C-213, which would have established a universal, single-payer, Pharmacare plan.
 Johns had previously presented a petition in 2020 calling for universal pharmacare.
+In 2024, the government implemented a pharmacare plan covering birth control and insulin, as per the provisions of the Liberal-NDP confidence and supply agreement.
+In 2026, Johns and NDP leader Avi Lewis criticized the government for what Johns calls a "patchwork" approach to implementation.

+On June 10, 2025, Johns introduced Bill C-206, a private member's bill which would establish a national strategy on brain injuries, to improve prevention and treatment.